12+ Best Coursera Alternatives & Competitors 2024: Free & Paid

 11.MIT OpenCourseWare4.4/5MIT courses and material

-Let us have a detailed look on the best Coursera Alternatives:
+Let us have a detailed look at the best Coursera Alternatives:

 1. LinkedIn Learning

-Furthermore, non-English speaking users can benefit from LinkedIn Learning’s support of five different languages.
-The course library of LinkedIn is well equipped with all the lectures that would be perfect for your career advancement or to build professional abilities.
+Furthermore, LinkedIn Learning supports five different languages for non-English-speaking users.
+LinkedIn’s course library is well-equipped with lectures that would be perfect for career advancement or building professional abilities.

-Read our detailed Coursera vs. LinkedIn Learning comparison.
+Read our detailed comparison of Coursera vs. LinkedIn Learning.

 2. Udacity

 Udacity is a MOOC provider that offers courses on a wide range of topics.
-It was founded in 2011 and has over 1.5 million students.
-The company offers over 100 courses, including those in computer science, programming, business, and data science.
+Founded in 2011, it has over 1.5 million students and offers over 100 courses in computer science, programming, business, and data science.

-Some courses include introductions to web development languages like HTML5 and CSS3 with JavaScript; building iPhone apps using iOS SDK; Introduction to Machine Learning; and more advanced topics like Artificial Intelligence: Foundations of Computer Vision or Deep Reinforcement Learning: An Introduction.
+Some courses include introductions to web development languages like HTML5 and CSS3 with JavaScript, building iPhone apps using iOS SDK, an introduction to Machine Learning, and more advanced topics like Artificial Intelligence: Foundations of Computer Vision or Deep Reinforcement Learning: An Introduction.

 3. Pluralsight

-Pluralsight is one of the finest e-learning platforms with more than 7500+ courses that reputed and expert professors and experts teach.
-One of the most unique features of Pluralsight is that it continuously updates the old courses and also introduces new and interactive programs.
+Pluralsight is one of the finest e-learning platforms, with more than 7,500+ courses taught by reputed and expert professors and experts.
+One of the most unique features of Pluralsight is that it continuously updates old courses and introduces new and interactive programs.

 4. Udemy